 Founder Denis Kigongo Victor – My Story

-My Father gave me part of our family land where I was meant to build my own house as is the custom in our culture, and it is on that plot, that I partitioned and built Suubi Medical Centre, starting with just a single room and then gradually adding bits to it whenever I got the means to do so.
+My father – Victor Ntalo Ssalongo – gave me part of our family land where I had been meant to build my own house, as is the custom in our culture.
+However, this is the land I used to build Suubi Medical Centre, which gives mothers in labour a safe place to give birth close to their own homes.
+We started with just a single room and then gradually added bits to it whenever I had the means to do so.

 Until now, Suubi has been run on very little resources and we have supported limited numbers of people but I recently decided to begin the huge task of fundraising and mobilising people here in the UK and other parts of the world to help us make a difference in the community where we work.

 The ‘journey’ that began many years back is a testimony of determination, hard work, self-belief and the support and encouragement of many friends in the UK and in Uganda.